AlexVirlan/UtilitiesHelpersExtensions/README.md

 Some are developed by me, others are gathered from around the web (and in some cases modified/improved a bit).

 Use them as you wish, but if any of them help you, please don't forget to give this repo a humble star. :D

+To-do:
+- a simple console app to demonstrate use cases.